evsynthacademy/search-screen/modules/Screening/_posts/2002-01-04-full-screening.md

 ## Full-Text Screening

-Once you have compiled a list of abstracts that appear to satisfy your eligibility criteria, you will want to get the full-text documents to verify which will be included in the final review based on all of the PICO(D) criteria.
-This step is usually done in parallel with data extraction, which is the next course in our series.
-Before extracting each article, read it in full to make a final determination on whether it is eligible.
-If you find a study that should be rejected at this stage, make sure to record why in order to facilitate your final report and ensure transparency of the process.
+Once you’ve decided which abstracts meet your eligibility criteria, you’ll want to find the full-text documents for one last screen of the studies.

+You usually conduct full-text screening at the same time you’re extracting your data, which is the next course in our series.

+Just remember to read the full text of an article before you extract the data.
+If you find a study that should be rejected at this stage, write down the rejection reason.
+You’ll want to include this information in your final report.

+Congratulations!
+You now know how to screen your studies!

+It’s time to move on to the next step of conducting a systematic review: <a href = "http://evsynthacademy.org/extract-data/">extract your data</a>.